These resources are provided for free as a public resource by Smart Home America, Inc.

 NOTE: By adopting this Supplemental Code, municipalities and jurisdictions recognize that individual homes built, re-roofed, or otherwise permitted under this code will be constructed to beyond-code standards but will not be designated as a FORTIFIED Home™.
 To be identified as a FORTIFIED Home and issued a Designation Certificate, a homeowner, or the builder, must voluntarily contract the services of a Certified FORTIFIED Evaluator™.
 They are the only professional able to inspect and collect relevant documentation confirming that a home meets all the requirements of the IBHS FORTIFIED Home™ program.

 FEMA and FORTIFIED, P-804

-Learn about the cost-effectiveness of using hurricane-resistant home improvements as outlined in P-804 here.
+Adopting the Code Supplement allows local building code to be consistent with FEMA's P-804, Wind Retrofit Guide for Residential Buildings.
+FEMA issued a Job Aid outlining the cost-effectiveness of using hurricane-resistant home improvements as outlined in P-804.
 This Job Aid establishes the use of pre-determined benefits to demonstrate the cost-effectiveness of wind retrofit projects that comply with FEMA P-804, Wind Retrofit Guide for Residential Buildings.
-This eliminates the requirement for Applicants/subapplicants to conduct a separate benefit-cost analysis for a hurricane wind retrofit project that meets the criteria identified.
+Building to these standards eliminates Applicants/sub applicants' requirement to conduct a separate benefit-cost analysis for a hurricane wind retrofit project that meets the criteria identified.

-Download the FEMA P-804, Wind Retrofit Guide for Residential Buildings here.
+- Download the FEMA P-804, Wind Retrofit Guide for Residential Buildings.